Charlotte Hilton On Fitness and Life 7 Years After Starting “The Great Fitness Experiment” Blog

 Do you have a favorite blog post that you’ve written you think our readers would love?

 Ooooh wow, that’s hard!
 Often the posts I love the most are not the ones people respond to the most.
-One that I’ve gotten a lot of great feedback on was when I experimented with squatting to go potty.
+One that I’ve gotten a lot of great feedback on was when I experimented with going to potty.
 It was hilarious and weird and ultimately really effective!

 WIN A FREE BOOK!
 To enter, leave us a comment below why you’d like a copy of Charlotte Hilton’s book, “Great Fitness Experiment: One Year of Trying Everything.”